 The Cigar Merchant' shares his Best Cigar Smoking Tips

-First and foremost my fellow aficionados - in New Zealand cigars are a luxury to be savoured and enjoyed; we do not have the benefits of US$2 to US$10 cigars; in-fact we pay on average NZ$54 per Toro (6" by 52) sized cigar; that is made up of an average of NZ$25 in excise-duty alone (tobacco tax); let alone buying the cigar, airfreighting it to New Zealand, paying GST; Customs & MPI fees upon importation etc. etc.
+First and foremost my fellow aficionados - in New Zealand cigars are a luxury to be savoured and enjoyed; we do not have the benefits of US$2 to US$10 cigars; in-fact we pay on average NZ$60 per Toro (6" by 52) sized cigar; that is made up of an average of NZ$28.15 in excise-duty alone (tobacco tax); let alone buying the cigar, airfreighting it to New Zealand, paying GST; Customs & MPI fees upon importation etc. etc.

-As explained to me many years ago by a fellow aficionado; "a good cigar is 1 1/2 to 3 hours of pleasure and enjoyment" (for most of us) - liken it to going to the movies or the bar with friends; it is an investment in your time and the reward should be pleasurable.
+As explained to me many years ago by a fellow aficionado; "a good cigar is an hour and a half to three hours of pleasure and enjoyment" (for most of us) - liken it to going to the movies or the bar with friends; it is an investment in your time and the reward should be pleasurable.